QuantEcon/book-networks-public/code_book/ch_mcs.md

     return ax
 ```

-We now generate the marginal distirbutions after 0, 1, 2, and 100 iterations for the transition matrix described in Benhabib et al. (2015).
+We now generate the marginal distributions after 0, 1, 2, and 100 iterations for $P_B$.

 ```{code-cell}
 ns = (0, 1, 2, 100)